Seangottarun/FluidStride-Website/_pages/faq.md

     our kinematic analysis results can be used to identify potential injury risks.

-    Due to limitations of smartphones and existing computer vision models, it is also important to note that our kinematic analysis results may also be inaccurate.
+    Due to limitations of smartphones and existing computer vision models, it is important to note that our kinematic analysis results may be inaccurate.
-    We are also actively working on improving accuracy and developing improved algorithms.
+    We are actively working on improving accuracy and developing improved algorithms.
 Furthermore, after every analysis we provide a "confidence score" to roughly indicate how accurate the results may be.
 If your analysis has a low confidence score, we recommend trying to find an area with better testing